Blog

 There is one caveat to using MakeMKV, and that is to ensure that you select the tick box associated with “Mpeg4-MVC-3D”.
 If this is not selected, the utility which actually creates the 3D movie will not work, and that utility is…

-After using MakeMKV to rip the disc, we switch our attention away from Handbrake, and instead use BD3D2MK3D (Blu-ray Disc 3D to Matroska 3D).
-The utility can be downloaded from:
+After using MakeMKV to rip the disc, we switch our attention away from Handbrake, and instead use BD3D2MK3D, which is an acronym for Blu-ray Disc 3D to Matroska 3D.

-At the time of writing, v1.33 is the current version of BD3D2MK3D, but in order to run, BD3D2MK3D has a further two other dependencies.
+At the time of writing, v1.33 is the current version of BD3D2MK3D but, in order to run it, BD3D2MK3D has a further two other dependencies.
 These need to be sourced, downloaded and installed beforehand.
 These are:

 • Java Runtime Environment